 As described by Father Cagnolo, the joints, (corners) of the human body are massaged with paste made with earth taken from the four corners of the house.
 As we have explained in another post, the Nyumba is a container of the Gikuyu Soul.
 The center is the navel.
 In India this idea of harmonic correspondence with the house is practiced through the vastupurusha mandala.
 Similarly in China the concept of Feng Shui is a science of harmonious correspondences, a concept also echoed in the Gothic cathedrals layout based upon the ‘anatomy’ of Christ on the cross, or spirit embedded in matter.

 Today, the modern Gikuyu house is no longer a shrine and is devoid of rituals that sought to harmonise and adjust the mind, body and Soul.
 The internal plan of the modern house is akin to packaging meant for the supermarket.
 Its production as a product is no different from industrial production of the package just as one revered father of modern architecture put it: “The house is a machine to live in”.
 The disharmonious relationships and dis-ease so common in the modern family can be traced to the lack of resonance of the human soul and the Soul of the house.
+The Nyumba has been desacrarized and made into a mere nyumba.
 The centre can no longer hold.
 Things Fall Apart.

 One way of bringing back healing within communities and in the home is for architects to understand the healing function of architecture when it is imbued with the sacred.
 In this site, we define Gikuyu architecture as “miikarire ya Agikuyu”, that is “muturire”, or the full spectrum of the Gikuyu habitation, physical, spiritual, mental and emotional constructions.
 Thus for us, spiritual or emotional constructions are just as important as the physical constructions.
 The lack of rigid distinctions between one type of construction and the other as in the example just analyzed forms the basis of holistic architecture – healing architecture.